An explanation of Mondrian's oeuvre by Michael Sciam

 We shall now examine four works belonging to the Pier and Ocean series of works:

-Interestingly, the motif chosen by the painter evokes a structure similar to that of the tree, where the horizontal expansion of the branches corresponds to the horizontal extension of the sea while the vertical structure of the trunk is reminiscent of that of the pier:
+The motif chosen by the painter evokes a structure similar to that of the tree, where the horizontal expansion of the branches corresponds to the horizontal extension of the sea while the vertical structure of the pier is reminiscent of that of the tree trunk:

 Study of Trees 1, 1912